“I am a worm”

 Psalms 22:6-8 – “But I am a worm, and no man; A reproach of men, and despised by the people.
 All those who see Me ridicule Me; They shoot out the lip, they shake the head, saying, "He trusted in YHVH, let Him rescue Him; Let Him deliver Him, since He delights in Him!"
 (NKJV; the KJV is almost identical).

 Compare with Matthew 27:42-43.

 The last part of that passage is clearly seen in the gospel accounts, but we don’t have a record of Yeshua saying he was but a worm.
 He must have FELT that way and in any case, we are to learn something from that prophetic statement.
 But it’s far more than that.
 This “worm” -- based on the original language – was no ordinary worm.

 The typical word for “worm” in Hebrew was rimmah, meaning a maggot.
 But that’s not the worm mentioned here.
 This worm was tola’at or tola in Hebrew (to-law’, phonetically), Strong’s# 8438.
 It was translated 43 times usually as “worm, scarlet, crimson”.
 Maybe you’re starting to think and realize this is no ordinary worm.
-It was clearly associated with a bright red.
+It was clearly associated with a bright red color.
 In fact, the word is often translated simply as scarlet or crimson – yes, the same word that is translated “worm” in other verses.
 So be sure to learn why.

 You are about to be amazed when the fuller picture of this worm is revealed; the “worm” Yeshua said HE was while being crucified on the tree or stake (1 Peter 2:24; Acts 5:30; Acts 10:39; 13:29).